Study in Oxford

 A Sennight in Oxford is open to anyone interested in educational travel, including alumni, Graham School students, friends of the University, and lifelong learners.

-A $1,200 per person deposit is required upon application.
-The balance of the fee is due no later than April 20, 2022.
-All cancellations and requests for refunds must be submitted in writing and will be subject to a $300 per person cancellation fee.
-Cancellations received between April 21, 2022 and May 16, 2022, will result in a forfeiture of 60% of the program cost per person.
-No refunds will be given for cancellations received after May 16, 2022.
+All cancellations and requests for refunds must be submitted in writing.
+Cancellations received prior to April 2, 2024 will be subject to a $500 per person cancellation fee.
+Cancellations received between April 2, 2024, and April 23, 2024, will result in a forfeiture of 60% of the program cost per person.
+No refunds will be given for cancellations received after April 23, 2024.
 In the event of the cancellation of the program by the University of Chicago Alumni Association, Graham School of Continuing Liberal and Professional Studies, or the Oxford University Department of Continuing Education, a full refund will be given.

 We strongly suggest that participants purchase travel insurance to protect against nonrefundable costs incurred when travel must be postponed on short notice.
 We are unable to make exceptions to our refund policies.